Legal Bill Review: LBR software

 LBR software applications are utilized for reviewing law firm invoices in electronic format.
 Typically these software applications are designed to accommodate LEDES and UTBMS standards which prescribes standards for law firm invoices.
-The LEDES standard is the most prevalent global legal invoice standard, and the organization recently formed a strategic partnership with legal billing software provider, LSG.
+The LEDES standard is the most prevalent global legal invoice standard.

 Web-Enabled Attorney Fee Processing System (WAFPS)

 WAFPS is an online bill review system established by Texas Department of Insurance Division of Workers' Compensation to review and approve invoices for attorney's fees in workers' compensation claims.